Bet on every NFL Week 7 game at best betting sites, betting apps

-How to bet on NFL Week 7: Where to bet, best betting sites, promos for Steelers-Bengals, Cowboys-Commanders
+How to bet on NFL Week 7: Where to bet, best betting sites, promos for Steelers-Bengals, Commanders-Cowboys

 Here's how to bet on the Week 7 NFL schedule, including Vikings vs. Eagles and Buccaneers vs. Lions

 The Week 7 NFL schedule begins when the Cincinnati Bengals host the Pittsburgh Steelers on Thursday Night Football, with the Steelers listed as 5.5-point road favorites in the Week 7 NFL odds.
+Kickoff for Steelers vs. Bengals is at 8:15 p.m.
+ET, and the over/under for total points scored is 45.
 There are 12 more games on Sunday, headlined by matchups like Jaguars (+3) vs. Rams in London, Vikings (+1.5) vs. Eagles, Panthers vs. Jets (+1.5) and Cowboys (+1.5) vs. Commanders.
 Sunday Night Football features 49ers (-2.5) vs. Falcons, while Monday Night Football is a doubleheader featuring Lions (-5.5) vs. Buccaneers and Seahawks (-3.5) vs. Texans.

 Bettors looking for sportsbook promos, betting sites, and where to bet on the NFL for Week 7 can read more below, along with picks for some of the biggest games.